canonical/charms.reactive/docs/index.rst

-The pattern is "reactive" because you use :func:`@when <charms.reactive.decorators.when>` and similar decorators to indicate that blocks of code react to certain conditions, such as a relation reaching a specific `state`, a file changing, certain config values being set, etc.  More importantly, you can react to not just indvidual conditions, but meaningful combinations of conditions that can span multiple hook invocations, in a natural way.
+The pattern is "reactive" because you use :func:`@when <charms.reactive.decorators.when>` and similar decorators to indicate that blocks of code react to certain conditions, such as a relation reaching a specific `state`, a file changing, certain config values being set, etc.  More importantly, you can react to not just individual conditions, but meaningful combinations of conditions that can span multiple hook invocations, in a natural way.